 For me, if I have to spend the last year of school working for free and paying tuition, I thought I’d do it in a really cool spot where I could learn different things and be in a cheaper country!

 There was an opportunity through my school to complete a global health elective in Harare, Zimbabwe and I was the only student in my class and the third student ever to take this opportunity.
 One of my professors was from there so he established a connection for any interested students.
-I actually was considered a student at the University of Zimbabwe (gosh, I love saying that!) and lived in an apartment on campus with 4 Dutch med students.
+I was actually considered a student at the University of Zimbabwe (gosh, I love saying that!) and lived in an apartment on campus with 4 Dutch med students.

 I was there for five weeks and each week was different!
 It was a self-driven program and I’ve always been passionate about global/public health.

-3.)
 What sort of daily activities did you do at first in Zimbabwe?

-I was blown away by how humble and kind the Zimbabweans were, even in hardships and poor financial situations, I was treated with so much respect and kindness.
-People were so grateful that I was there and able to help and educate even in the smallest capacity.
-People always had smiles on their faces even while in pain and suffering.
+I was blown away by how humble and kind the Zimbabweans were.
+Even in hardships and poor financial situations, I was treated with so much respect and kindness.

 I found Zimbabweans willing to lend a hand whenever and no matter who you were.
-Their energy and love was what made me fall in love and to continue exploring.
-All of the stereotypes about Africa being dangerous and not beautiful were washed away.People were so grateful that I was there and able to help and educate even in the smallest capacity.
+Their energy and love were what made me fall in love and want to continue exploring.
+All of the stereotypes about Africa being dangerous and not beautiful were washed away and I was ready to start backpacking Africa.People were so grateful that I was there and able to help and educate even in the smallest capacity.
 People always had smiles on their faces even while in pain and suffering.
 Click To Tweet

-Me being me, I like to take advantage of all my time off so my goal was to come back just a few days before school started but my wallet did not seem like it agreed.
+Me being me, I like to take advantage of all my time off.
+So, my goal was to come back just a few days before school started, but my wallet did not seem like it agreed.
 In the end, I ended up staying the whole time (3.5 months) and only going over budget by $400!

 I met a really cool gal at my hostel who was from Thailand, lived in LA, and wrote a best-selling book in English at the age of 15.
-She was headed to Zambia and so I tagged a long!
+She was headed to Zambia and so I tagged along!
 I also stopped in Botswana to visit Chobe National Park on the way.

 Traveling Africa can be expensive and I find that the best experiences are through the local way.
-So I used public transport as much as possible and it was difficult.
+So, I used public transport as much as possible and it was difficult.

-Not because of the language but because nothing runs on time or on a regular schedule.
+Not because of the language, but because nothing runs on time or on a regular schedule.
 If I took a kombi (local shared taxi), they would know I was a tourist and they’d just drop me off on the wrong side of town and take my money.
 If I was trying to catch a bus to another city, the busses would take 4 hours longer than they should and the bus wouldn’t leave until every seat was sold no matter how long it took.
-I used trains, busses, and even hitch hiked!
+I used trains, busses, and even hitchhiked!
 Some nice guys in Zambia saw me scorching in the heat and really far from the main road where I’d find a taxi.
 I trusted them and hopped in!
-I ended up having a beer with them and still talk today.
+I ended up having a beer with them and we still talk today.

-Basically, don’t expect much on public transport.
+Basically, don’t expect much from public transport.
 You’ll ask 8 people when the bus is coming or where this bus is going and each one will give you a different answer, but that’s half the fun!

 I cried when I left Harare.

-The city itself is not one I’d visit and most people also skip it.
-But my experience there with my roommates, my line of work, and the other expats I met made Harare a place I will never forget.
+The city itself is not one I’d visit and most people also skip it, but my experience there with my roommates, my line of work, and the other ex-pats I met made Harare a place I will never forget.
 I met so many people from all over the world who came here to work for various non-profits.
 It was so great to see millennials leaving big corporate jobs and societal norms to do good.
 It was a crowd I’ve always been searching for and I learned so much from them.

-If it weren’t for the people I’d met I wouldn’t have had that much trouble leaving.
-I was so excited to start backpacking and to do it alone!
-I don’t know anyone personally who’s traveled Africa so I was excited to be one of the first amongst my group of friends.
+If it weren’t for the people I’d met, I wouldn’t have had that much trouble leaving.
+I was so excited to start backpacking Africa and to do it alone!
+I don’t know anyone personally who’s been traveled Africa so I was excited to be one of the first amongst my group of friends.
 I was excited to show my friends and family what Africa is like rather than what you hear in the news and the stereotypes.

 The country I had the most trouble in was Tanzania.
-About half of the people I ran into, did not speak English well enough to have a conversation.
-I was a bit surprised since there are a lot of foreigners there but I also enjoyed learning a bit of Swahili.
+About half of the people I ran into did not speak English well enough to have a conversation.
+I was a bit surprised since there are a lot of foreigners there, but I also enjoyed learning a bit of Swahili.

-9.)
 That is great information to know!
-How did you find out about the out about the hostel opportunity in Cape Town?
-How was that experience?
-What did you do on a daily basis?
+How did you find out about the hostel opportunity in Cape Town?

 Well, I knew hostel jobs existed and I knew about the website Workaway.
 To save money, I didn’t create an account on Workaway because I wasn’t even sure if I was going to do some exchange work.
-I was planning on visiting more countries but after reading about Cape Town, I knew I wanted to spend more time there.
+I was planning on visiting more countries when backpacking Africa, but after reading about Cape Town, I knew I wanted to spend more time there.

 I just emailed hostels asking if they offered work-exchange or took on volunteers.
-I also manage social media and blog so I offered those services as well.
+I also manage social media accounts and a blog so I offered those services as well.
 I got lucky and got a response to my first email and went for it!

 Working at a hostel and meeting new, cool people daily is like the best job ever for me.
 It was also great because one of my goals is to own my own hostel and I got to see what goes on in running a hostel.
-So, this experience was fun but it was also me working on my goal.
+So, this experience was fun, but it was also me working on my goal.
 I checked people in, showed them around, shared drinks, and hung out with them.
-It was a chill hostel that had a braai (cook out) on Sunday and an amazing balcony to hang out on with the guests.
+It was a chill hostel that had a braai (cookout) on Sunday and an amazing balcony to hang out on with the guests.

-10.)
-So you had mentioned a road trip you went on with Couchsurfing buddies.
+So, you had mentioned a road trip you went on with Couchsurfing buddies.
 Can you tell me about that?
 Were you nervous to meet people from Couchsurfing being a solo woman in a foreign continent?
 How did the trip go?

 To be honest, Couch surfing was my last resort.
 I’ve had the app for 6 years and I’ve never, ever met anyone off of it or couchsurfed.
-I wasn’t scared but just never had any luck with it.
+I wasn’t scared, but I just never had any luck with it.
 My travel bug was getting to me and I wasn’t meeting anyone at the hostel I worked at so I gave couch surfing another shot.

 One girl answered the day before the trip was supposed to start.
 She happened to be from LA and was staying down the street.
 I met up with her at a bar and she brought another guest from her hostel.
 The next thing we knew, the 3 of us were going on a road trip for one week the very next day.
 2 American girls and 1 Egyptian doctor taking on the Garden Route.

 I ended up couch surfing on this road trip for the very first time.
 It was the most unique and raw experience ever.
-Amos, our host, invited us to his home in a township outside of Outdshoorn.
+Amos, our host, invited us to his home in a township outside of Oudtshoorn.
 We got the best local experience you could ever imagine where we cooked our dinner in the dark over a fire.

 Ahhh, this question is a toughie!
 There’s honestly too many.
 This trip was everything!
 It went off without a hitch and everything felt meant to be.
 Maybe because I had been manifesting it for so long.